Indigenous peoples of the Great Basin: Cultures

 Different ethnic groups of Great Basin tribes share certain common cultural elements that distinguish them from surrounding groups.
 All but the Washoe traditionally speak Numic languages, and tribal groups, who historically lived peacefully and often shared common territories, have intermingled considerably.
 Prior to the 20th century, Great Basin peoples were predominantly hunters and gatherers.

 "Desert Archaic" or more simply "The Desert Culture" refers to the culture of the Great Basin tribes.
 This culture is characterized by the need for mobility to take advantage of seasonally available food supplies.
-The use of pottery was rare due to its weight, but intricate baskets were woven for containing water, cooking food, winnowing grass seeds and storage—including the storage of pine nuts, a Paiute-Shoshone staple.
+The use of pottery was rare due to its weight, but intricate baskets were woven for containing water, cooking food, winnowing grass seeds, and storage, including the storage of pine nuts, a Paiute-Shoshone staple.
 Heavy items such as metates would be cached rather than carried from foraging area to foraging area.
 Agriculture was not practiced within the Great Basin itself, although it was practiced in adjacent areas (modern agriculture in the Great Basin requires either large mountain reservoirs or deep artesian wells).
 Likewise, the Great Basin tribes had no permanent settlements, although winter villages might be revisited winter after winter by the same group of families.
 In the summer, the largest group was usually the nuclear family due to the low density of food supplies.

-In the early historical period the Great Basin tribes were actively expanding to the north and east, where they developed a horse-riding bison-hunting culture.
-These people, including the Bannock and Eastern Shoshone share traits with Plains Indians.
+In the early historical period, the Great Basin tribes were actively expanding to the north and east, where they developed a horse-riding bison-hunting culture.
+These people, including the Bannock and Eastern Shoshone, share traits with Plains Indians.

-Today, the Great Basin Native Artists, which was cofounded by Melissa Melero-Moose represents Indigenous visual artists from the region and curates groups exhibitions.
+Today, the Great Basin Native Artists, which was cofounded by Melissa Melero-Moose and Ben Aleck represents Indigenous visual artists from the region and curates groups exhibitions.